Place Category: Playgrounds

 Penistone Park is also a sporting facility and features tennis courts as previously mentioned, as well as two large grassy ovals, basketball hoops and batting cages for softball.
 The main oval is designed for football, softball, cricket and lacrosse.
 So very versatile.

-The second, smaller grassed area to the opposite side of the clubhouse was popular with dog walkers we noticed and would be great to kids walking to kick a footy around within view of Mum or Dad playing with younger siblings in the playground.
+The second, smaller grassed area at Penistone Park to the opposite side of the clubhouse was popular with dog walkers we noticed and would be great to kids walking to kick a footy around within view of Mum or Dad playing with younger siblings in the playground.

 Concrete paths connect both carparks, running past the club rooms and around the playground.
 So well worth bringing scooters or bikes if the kids want to practice riding.
 We saw some boys racing around having a ball on bikes and scooter while we were here.